hiraditya/std-benchmark/README.md

-A benchmark for c/c++ standard library algorithms.
+A benchmark for c/c++ standard library.

 **DEPENDENCIES**
 - CMake 2.8 or higher